rackerlabs/docs-offerings/docs/api-reference/responses-by-product/cdn-offering-get-products-response.rst

 ===================================

-The following example shows the response for a request to retrieve the Content Delivery Network (CDN) products that are associated with an offering.
+The following example shows the response for a request to retrieve the Rackspace Content Delivery Network (CDN) products that are associated with an offering.

 .. code::